 I mean take a look at the waiting room:

 And the show itself?
-If MORI was our breakfast, The Robot Restaurant would be our 10 course dinner.
+If MORI was brunch, The Robot Restaurant was our 10 course dinner.

 My reaction the entire time:

-When it finally ends, you have 2 minutes to get to the front and take your selfies before they kick you out for the next show.
+When it finally ends, you have only 2 minutes to take your selfies on the floor before they kick you out for the next show.

 After staggering out of the Robot Restaurant without even a drop of alcohol in our system, Shayra and Angela stayed behind to explore more of Kabukicho while Kelly, Donna and I walked 20 minutes over to the Tokyo Metropolitan Government Building for their free observation deck over Tokyo on its 59th floor.